-It is a public art related project that may be the answer for barn appreciation, preservation, and agri-tourism.
-It combines the tradition and beauty of quilt designing with the long lasting durability of American barns and their adaptability as showcases for public art.
-Following the lead of states like Iowa and Ohio, McHenry County, Illinois is setting the stage for a similar “Quilted Barn” program in this state.
+It is a public art-related project that may be the answer for barn appreciation, preservation, and agri-tourism.
+It combines the tradition and beauty of quilt design with the long-lasting durability of American barns and their adaptability as showcases for public art.
+Following the lead of states like Iowa and Ohio, McHenry County, Illinois, is setting the stage for a similar “Quilted Barn” program in this state.

-The program involves selecting a quilt pattern and painting it onto two, 4-by-8-foot plywood sheets - creating an 8-foot-square piece of art.
+The program involves selecting a quilt pattern and painting it onto a 4-foot-square sheet of plywood.
 It then is attached to barns located in well-traveled areas of the county.
-Information about the quilt patterns, be it “Log Cabin” “Grandma’s Flower Basket,” “Flying Geese,” the barn, the sponsors and/or artists will become part of one or more self-driving or biking tourist brochures.
-One county in Iowa already has 48 quilted barns while in Ohio half of the 88 counties have them.
+Information about the quilt patterns, be it “Log Cabin,” “Grandma’s Flower Basket,” “Flying Geese,” or the barn, the sponsors or artists will become part of one or more self-driving or biking tourist brochures.
+One county in Iowa already has 48 quilted barns, while in Ohio, half of the 88 counties have them.

 We have the opportunity to do likewise.
-Our barns are located in close proximity to each other.
-They are diverse historic structures that will be enhanced by the use of art and quilt designs.
-Public art in and of itself can be shared by everyone.
-The program opens up agri-tourism opportunities and quilted barns reconnect all areas of McHenry County to their common origins.
+Our barns are located close to each other.
+They are diverse historic structures that will be enhanced by art and quilt designs.
+Everyone can share public art in and of itself.
+In addition, the program opens up agri-tourism opportunities, and quilted barns reconnect all areas of McHenry County to their common origins.
 To view the barn trail and customize your trip, click HERE.

 View the application form below for information on ways to participate in the Quilted Barns program.
 Participation in the McHenry County Quilted Barn Program is open to owners of barns and other rural structures suitable for display.
-Other groups like quilt clubs, 4-H Clubs, Scout Troops, Artists, religious and civic groups are encouraged to participate in this program by sponsoring the creation of a barn quilt and/or actually making a barn quilt.
+In addition, other groups such as quilt clubs, 4-H Clubs, Scout Troops, artists, and religious and civic groups are encouraged to participate in this program by sponsoring the creation of a barn quilt and making a barn quilt.
 There are also professional barn quilt painters for hire.
 For a partial list, click HERE.
 For additional information or questions, contact the McHenry County Historical Society at 815-923-2267 or email@example.com.

 The requirements of this Public Art/Barn Preservation Program are minimal purposely to encourage greater participation.
-For barn sites located within a municipality, please contact those Building/Zoning Departments directly for any restrictions.
+However, for barn sites located within a municipality, please get in touch with those Building/Zoning Departments directly for any restrictions.

 Administrator, McHenry County Historical Society

-Click photo to view the Quilted Barns of McHenry County
+Click the photo to view all the Quilted Barns of McHenry County